Widnes: Sport

 Widnes Tennis Academy is located on Highfield Rd and shares an entrance with St Peter and Pauls School.
 This is a privately operated facility consisting of 3 in-door courts, six floodlit outside courts and a gym.
 It is a Beacon facility and has many links with schools, the local authority and the LTA to promote and develop tennis in the area.
-It is the home of Lane Tennis Club (Est 1876) which has a number of men's, women's and junior teams playing competitively in the Warrington District League.
+It is the home of Lane Tennis Club (established 1876) which has a number of men's, women's and junior teams playing competitively in the Warrington District League.

 Widnes is home to a mixed martial arts (MMA) gym, the Wolfslair MMA Academy.
 This was established in 2004 by MMA fans and Anthony McGann and Lee Gwynn.
 Since then the academy has trained MMA fighters including former UFC middleweight champion Michael Bisping and former light heavyweight champion Quinton Jackson.

 Widnes F.C. play their home matches at Halton Stadium.
 The club was founded in 2003 as The Dragons Amateur Football Club (The Dragons A.F.C.) and in 2012 it was acquired by the Rugby League team and became known as Widnes Vikings Football Club.
 In June 2014 the club became independent of the Rugby League team and changed its name to Widnes Football Club.
 After promotion to the North West Counties Premier Division at the end of the 2016–2017 season the team gained automatic promotion to the Evo-Stik Western Division at the end of the 2017–18 season, becoming the first side since AFC Fylde to achieve back-to-back promotions from the North West Counties Football League.